VISIT THE TRAIL

-Clear Creek Trail is an urban trail with spurs and loops from Silverdale Waterfront Park along the northern shores of Dyes Inlet and meanders north along salmon bearing Clear Creek through riparian areas, wetlands, and remnant forest to Trigger Avenue.
+Clear Creek Trail is an urban trail with spurs and loops from the northern shores of Dyes Inlet and meandering north along salmon bearing Clear Creek through riparian areas, wetlands, and remnant forests.
 There are two spurs that climb east from the main stem up the hill to Harrison Hospital and one east up the hill from Markwick Park.

 Report safety hazards to firstname.lastname@example.org or text 360.434.7665